Join IFT

 Toxicology and Chemical Food Safety

-Original research papers on occurrence, safety and toxicological evaluation, detoxification, conditions of formation and destruction, analysis, regulatory control, and surveillance of natural and man-made chemical compounds in food including pesticide and veterinary drug residues, environmental contaminants, anti-nutritive compounds, natural toxins, mycotoxins, trace elements, migrants from food packaging, contaminants and toxic components formed during food processing, and food allergens; toxic effects, in animals or humans, of natural or man-made chemical compounds occurring in food and possible adverse health effects created by the interaction of components within the food matrix to scripted or over-the-counter medications or dietary supplements.
+Original research papers on safety and toxicological evaluation, detoxification, conditions of formation and destruction, analysis, regulatory control, and surveillance of natural and man-made chemical compounds in food including pesticide and veterinary drug residues, environmental contaminants, anti-nutritive compounds, natural toxins, mycotoxins, trace elements, migrants from food packaging, contaminants and toxic components formed during food processing, and food allergens; toxic effects, in animals or humans, of natural or man-made chemical compounds occurring in food and possible adverse health effects created by the interaction of components within the food matrix to scripted or over-the-counter medications or dietary supplements.
 Manuscripts that do not cover topics pertaining to the occurrence, analysis, formation, safety or toxicological properties of natural and man-made chemical constituents or contaminants in food; lack research focus; or do not improve the current understanding of chemical food safety and toxicology are outside the scope.
 In addition, papers that do not demonstrate replication of experiments, lack adequate statistical analysis, and do not describe chemical characterization of test materials (particularly for papers dealing with the safety of botanicals and other ingredients), are not acceptable.
+Submissions of simple surveys reporting occurrence of natural or manmade chemical compounds without analyzing their impact on human health will not be considered.

 Food Science Education